cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

     final GlyphLayout layout = new GlyphLayout(smallFont, "Hello Pong!");
     smallFont.draw(batch, layout, (WORLD_WIDTH - layout.width) / 2, WORLD_HEIGHT - 20);
     ```
-    As you can see, are shifting “Hello Pong!” higher up on the screen.
+    As you can see, are shifting "Hello Pong!" higher up on the screen.
 - A `ShapeRenderer` to draw rectangles
   ```java
   private ShapeRenderer shape;